News

 128

 The Self-Determination Network includes some very talented members and we want to help you to get to know each other a little better.
 Member Spotlight is a great way for us to get to know each other better.
-This month, we shine the spotlight on Wanda Vielliex.
-Thanks to being able to self-direct her own supports, she's able to fulfill her passion of helping people.
-This volunteer extraordinaire is active in many clubs and organizations in her community.
-Stop by this month's Member Spotlight to learn more about Wanda!
+For this month, we shine the spotlight on Cathy Derezinski.
+For Cathy, self-determination goes far beyond just her work—it’s a way of life.
+She believes self-determination is about sharing dreams and moving on them.
+Stop by this month's Member Spotlight to get to know Cathy.

 Who should we shine the Spotlight on next?